Do not ask your children to strive for extraordinary lives.

-Blessed be the little ones.
+Blessed be our little ones.

 They come into this world with big eyes, purity and innocence of heart, completely vulnerable and dependent on us.
 They look towards us for safety, love, comfort and understanding.
 They need us to show them how to walk, how to speak and how to behave.
 In truth, children learn by our actions, behaviours and how we treat ourselves; by our showing, not teaching.

 In this world that we live in, there is constant pressure for the ever more, the ever bigger.
 But this would never be fulfilling.
-And if we encourage them to lead lives where appreciation comes from achieving, rather than cherishing and creating, then they’ll grow up believing that this is the only way they would be loved – not for who they truly are, but for they have achieved.
+And if we encourage them to lead lives where appreciation comes from achieving, rather than cherishing and creating, then they’ll grow up believing that this is the only way they would be loved – not for who they truly are, but for what they achieved.

 So what is magic anyway?
 It is making the ordinary extraordinary.
-It is the ability to enrich our inner lives, within the boundaries and limits, so that we begin to expand our consciousness and experience of life.
+It is the ability to enrich our inner lives, within the boundaries and limits, so that we begin to expand our consciousness, perception and experience of life.
 It is instilling a sense of purposefulness in every little thing, a touch of a hand, the taste of grapes, feeding squirrels, the scent of flowers and the magic of finding a snowdrop.

 Children are already magical.
 They already know how to make the ordinary come alive.
 They see the world through wonder and curiosity, finding pleasure in the little things.
 In fact, it is they who remind us of magic.
 All we have to do is continue to encourage that within them.

 When we spend time with them doing the ordinary things in life, we inspire in them finding pleasure in the small things and teach them many virtues.
-Their focus shifts to kindness, compassion, friendship, caring, appreciation and gratitude.
+Their focus shifts towards kindness, compassion, friendship, caring, appreciation and gratitude.

 Love nurtures everything it touches, without asking for anything in return, like the rivers and waters of life.